Clarvel/Streamitizer/readme.md

 * display to user

 ## TODO: Known Issues
-* notifications missing
-* twitch and picarto require old app perms
-* get proper firefox key?
+* Youtube does not utilize an API and is dependent on HTML scraping
+* Twitch and Picarto aren't setup to redirect properly in Firefox, as they need new client id/secret setup

-options can be diabled by adding `"disabled":true` to the relevant section of `options.json`
+options can be disabled by adding `"disabled":true` to the relevant section of `options.json`

 ## Streaming Sites